Best ad networks for affiliates in 2026: 11 options ranked by USDT payment, panel honesty, format breadth, and small-budget testing economics

 Adult-network publisher composition unsuitable for mainstream brand-safe offers

-Disclosure expectations lower than mainstream ad tech
+Disclosure expectations lower than mainstream ad tech — material for advertisers with compliance overhead

 GEOs